Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 To be honest with you, the answer to this question is still up for debate.

-Given how quickly the AI field is evolving, people's definition of what "AI Engineer" means is different from person to person right now.
+Given how quickly the AI field is evolving, people's definition of what an "AI Engineer" means is different from person to person right now.

 It's like jobs in web development.